-On August 21, Dawn Carson, former office manager for United Brotherhood of Carpenters and Joiners Local 247, was sentenced in U.S. District Court for the District of Oregon to five years of probation and ordered to pay restitution in the amount of $5,509 for embezzling funds from the Portland union.
-She had been charged with stealing $6,900 in early March, and pleaded guilty later that month.
+On April 26, Todd Culley, former secretary-treasurer of United Steelworkers Local 103, pleaded guilty in U.S. District Court for the Middle District of Louisiana to one count of embezzlement in an unspecified sum from the St. Francisville-based union.
+He had been charged on April 12.
 The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.